-Graduating from college soon?
+Graduating from design school soon?
 In addition to cramming for finals and tweaking your portfolio, make time to learn how to use social media to your advantage.
 Following are eight social media tips to help you in your graphic design career job hunt.

 - Clean up digital debris.
 When you apply for a position, assume that hiring managers are going to search online for information about you.
 Google yourself, check privacy settings in your social media accounts and scrub any questionable content.
 The same off-color comments or risqué photos that amused classmates could lead prospective employers to question your professionalism.
 When in doubt, make friends with the Delete button.